nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
 >They say curiosity killed the cat.
 This is false.
 Chuck Norris killed the cat.
-Every single one of them.
+Every single one of them...
 <!-- /joke -->
 *Last update: Sat, 08 May 2021 09:37:16 GMT*